 Pathogenesis: While many infections remain asymptomatic, worm burdens may increase with time resulting in damage to the intestines by adult worms and/or damage to the perineum resulting from egg deposition.
 Adult worms attach to the mucosa and feed on intestinal content, bacteria and possibly epithelial cells, causing minute ulcerations which may lead to mild catarrhal inflammation with diarrhoea, eosinophilia and bacterial infection.
 More commonly, however, infections are characterized by intense perianal itching caused by host sensations and reactions to female worms depositing sticky eggs on the skin.
 Patients vigorously scratch themselves attempting to relieve the itching, but in doing so, often cause skin damage, bleeding, bacterial infection and intensified itching.
 Heavy infections in children may cause restlessness, irritability, anorexia, insomnia, nightmares, bed-wetting, nausea and vomiting.
-Occasionally, wandering worms have been associated with appendicitis, vaginitis, and rarely, extra-intestinal granulomas in ectopic sites.
+Occasionally, extra-intestinal granulomas in ectopic sites.